 - Lack of activity

 - Personal or family history of blood clots

 - Taking estrogen compounds (hormone replacement therapy)

-- Taking drugs to increase the amount of red blood cells, such as epoietin (Epogen®, Procrit®) or darbepoetin alfa (Aranesp®)
+- Taking drugs to increase the number of red blood cells, such as epoetin (Epogen®, Procrit®) or darbepoetin alfa (Aranesp®)

 - Recent surgery